NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 			 height="150">
 </center>

-If you follow the sketch above, in the end, it relies on $$D$$ have strictly greater volume, but in theorem doesn't.
+If you follow the sketch above, in the end, it relies on $$D$$ have strictly greater volume, but the theorem doesn't.
 This is reconciled by the following.

 >Lemma<br>
 If Minkowski's theorem holds for all $$D$$ with $$\vol(D)>2^n\vol_\Gamma$$, then it holds for all $$D$$ with $$\vol(D)=2^n\vol_\Gamma$$ as well.